 When the piece is reconfigured for return from the recipient to the originator, only one complete address with a corresponding barcode located in the address block and a FIM must be visible on the piece.
 If a reusable mailpiece does not meet the applicable standards, the piece must be re–enveloped and new postage affixed before return by the recipient.

-a.
-The permit imprint indicia must be located in the upper right corner of the address side of the mailpiece.
+- The permit imprint indicia must be located in the upper right corner of the address side of the mailpiece.

-b.
-The horizontal bars must be printed directly below the “NO POSTAGE NECESSARY” imprint and must not extend below the delivery line of the address.
+- The horizontal bars must be printed directly below the “NO POSTAGE NECESSARY” imprint and must not extend below the delivery line of the address.

-d.
-The outgoing First-Class Mail portion with two-way indicia must be endorsed “Return Service Requested,” except for mailpieces participating in Address Change Service (ACS).
+- The outgoing First-Class Mail portion with two-way indicia must be endorsed “Return Service Requested,” except for mailpieces participating in Address Change Service (ACS).
 First-Class Mail letters participating in ACS must be endorsed “Change Service Requested” for traditional ACS.
 Mailpieces with Intelligent Mail barcodes and requesting OneCode ACS must have the printed endorsement “Electronic Service Requested,” but the embedded request must be for “Change Service Requested” (option 1) only.
 Endorsements must not appear directly below or to the left of the postage area, and must not be visible when the mailpiece is configured for reply purposes (see 507.4.2 and Exhibit 507.1.5.1).

-e.
-Standard Mail with two-way indicia should not be forwarded, and must not be endorsed “Address Service Requested” or “Forwarding Service Requested.”
+- USPS Marketing Mail with two-way indicia should not be forwarded, and must not be endorsed “Address Service Requested” or “Forwarding Service Requested.”

-Exhibit 6.6.4 Outgoing and Return Two-Way Indicia Examples
+Exhibit 6.5.4 Outgoing and Return Two-Way Indicia Examples